White Line Disease in Horses

 Returning to Work

-The amount of time off for a horse with white line disease depends on the extent of hoof wall loss from the resection, how much support the coffin bone still has, and how many feet are affected.
+The amount of time a horse with white line disease needs off work depends on the extent of hoof wall loss from the resection, how much support the coffin bone still has, and how many feet are affected.
 Normal hooves usually take nine to 12 months to grow out, with the heels and quarters taking less time.
 In most cases, a horse is pulled from active exercise to facilitate healing without setbacks or other hoof damage.
-This might take as long as four to six months for full recovery in a horse with resection halfway up the hoof wall.
+A horse with resection halfway up the hoof wall might need as long as four to six months for full recovery.

-Yet, there are instances where a horse can be put back to work prior to full regrowth of new hoof.
-If the resection only extends about a third of the way up the hoof, then the horse can return to work provided that there is no pain or lameness following resection.
+In some instances, a horse can be put back to work before full regrowth of new hoof.
+If the resection only extends about a third of the way up the hoof, then the horse can return to work provided there is no pain or lameness following resection.
 The horse should be fitted with an appropriate, protective horseshoe that distributes the load and promotes easy breakover to relieve pressure on the resected hoof tissue.

 The Bottom Line

 The cause of white line disease is not always evident.
 Treatment objectives rely on debridement and removal of all diseased tissue.
-Ample time is needed to allow hoof growth before returning a horse to work.
-Veterinarians and horse owners need to remember to practice patience.
+Horses require ample time for hoof growth before returning to work.
+Veterinarians and horse owners must remember to practice patience.

-Preventive measures for white line disease rely on maintaining the strength of the hoof and hoof capsule, as well as minimizing hoof distortions through competent farrier care.
+Preventive measures for white line disease revolve around maintaining the strength of the hoof and hoof capsule, as well as minimizing hoof distortions through competent farrier care.

-Horses living in moist conditions should be monitored regularly, and wet ground conditions need to be resolved.
+Horses living in moist conditions should be monitored regularly, and wet ground conditions must be resolved.
 Healthy environmental conditions, exercise, good nutrition, and regular farrier visits all contribute to management that optimizes a horse’s genetic propensity to grow solid, healthy hooves.

 Stay in the know!
 Sign up for EquiManagement’s FREE weekly newsletters to get the latest equine research, disease alerts, and vet practice updates delivered straight to your inbox.